How to Use Red Light Therapy: The Complete Beginner’s Guide

 • Months 3-6: Hair growth results visible; full anti-aging collagen effects developed

 The most common reason people don’t see results: inconsistency.
-If you treat 3-4x per week, every week, for 3 months, the outcomes are reliably positive across nearly all research trials.
+If you treat 3-4x per week, every week, for 3 months, many studies report positive outcomes when treatment is used consistently over time.
+Results vary depending on the individual, device quality, consistency, and treatment goal.

 Sample Weekly Protocol